 About the winner – ALDI Westacre

-ALDI is a favourite for many for its Special Buys but it also has you covered with the basic necessities.
-From bread to ice cream, ALDI is a big hit with Aussie shoppers.
+ALDI is a favourite for many for its Special Buys but it also has you covered with the basic necessities too.
+From frozen vegetables to eggs, ALDI is a big hit with Aussie shoppers.
 ALDI Westacre cheese is stated to be Australian-made and offers a number of different options.
-Expect your standard tasty (1kg) and extra tasty (500g) cheese blocks, as well as cream cheese (200g) infused with apricot and almond or spring onion.
-It also offers a 97% Fat Free cottage cheese tub (500g) stated to be Australian sourced with a sweet and mild flavour.
+Expect your standard tasty (1kg) and extra tasty (500g) cheese blocks, in addition to cream cheese (200g) infused with apricot and almond or spring onion.
+It also offers a 97% fat free cottage cheese tub (500g) said to be Australian sourced with a sweet and mild flavour.

 Canstar Blue surveyed more than 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased and eaten sliced cheese from a packet (i.e. not from a deli) in the last 3 months – in this case, 949 people.
+The outcomes reported are the results from customers within the survey group who have purchased and eaten sliced cheese from a packet (i.e. not from a deli) in the last three months – in this case, 495 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.